vsdyachkov/Logger/README.md

 1) Initialize module with:

-Init

-2) Use logSuccess or logError selector with debug information in NSString or NSDictionary at each important event.
+2) At each important event, use logSuccess or logError selector with debug information in NSString or NSDictionary